0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Networks & Data Communications/Week 5/Networks - Week 5 Day 2.md

 ### Elements of a Routing Table $\star$

-1. **Destination**: The IP address fo the packet’s final destination
+1. **Destination**: The IP address of the packet’s final destination
 2. **Next Hop**: The IP address to which the packet is forwarded
 3. **Interface**: The outgoing network interface the device should use when forwarding the packet to the next hop or final destination.
 4. **Metric**: Assigns a *cost* to each available route so that the most cost-effective path can be chosen